Postgraduate study types

 Honours degrees have a research component and give you the opportunity to further explore and develop areas of interest in your chosen field.
 It is an individual course of study, designed in consultation with staff.
 Admission is based on strong academic performance in your undergraduate studies.

-Completing an Honours degree to a satisfactory standard can lead to entry into a Master’s by research.
+Completing an Honours degree to a satisfactory standard can lead to entry into a Master’s by research or a PhD.

 A Master's programme takes one to two years of full-time study to complete, depending on your earlier qualifications and the particular degree.